 I don’t know if “posture” is the best word to describe it.
 “Technique” may be a better term, but then it is often confused with actual technical facility, like playing quick and accurate scales or octaves.
 When I talk about your “posture” in this post,

 I’m referring to the way you sit at the piano, how far your bench is from the keys, how high you’re sitting, how your fingers are curved (or not curved), where your shoulders are, where your elbows are, how your feet touch the ground (or don’t touch the ground).
 Basically everything that has to do with your body and the way that you use it at the keyboard will be referred to as posture.

 Who cares how you sit, as long as you play well right?
 Unfortunately, it’s not that easy.

 Yes, it’s possible to get injured when you play the piano.
-I’m not talking about bloody fingers, I’m talking about serious injuries that can affect your ability to play into the future, like carpal tunnel or tendinitis.
+I’m not talking about bloody fingers, I’m talking about serious injuries that can affect your ability to play into the future, like carpal tunnel or tendonitis.
 Some teachers will say playing music that is too hard for you will cause injuries.
 I say that playing any music will cause injuries if you’re doing it wrong.

 Carpal tunnel syndrome can cause numbness, tingling, and weakness in your hand.
 That’s not a good thing for a pianist.
 Trust me.
 There is a space (kind of like a tunnel) where a nerve and tendons attach to four of your fingers (not your pinky).
 Here is an example: